Patent law advice

-Cabinet LEGRAND LESAGE-CATEL GAULTIER is a provider of advisory services taking into consideration the various aspects of making and protecting an invention:
+Cabinet LEGRAND LESAGE-CATEL is a provider of advisory services taking into consideration the various aspects of making and protecting an invention:

 - Existence of patentable invention: